hypergonial/hikari-miru/docs/guides/migrating_from_v3.md

     client.start_view(view) # This is the client you created earlier
     ```

+=== "v3"

+    ```py
+    view = miru.View(...)
+    msg = await something.respond(..., components=view)
+    await view.start(msg)
+    ```

 ## Sending modals, navigators

 `Modal.send()`, `NavigatorView.send()` have been removed.

 Due to the changes required to support REST bots, it is no longer possible to put modals & navigator views in control of sending, due to the many ways these objects can be sent as a response.

 Therefore, this responsibility is now in the hands of the user.
 This *does* add some extra complexity, however it also allows for much greater control over how these objects are sent, and thus better compatibility with other libraries.

-=== v3

-    ```py
-    modal = miru.Modal(...)
-    await modal.send(interaction)
-    ```

-=== v4
+=== "v4"

     ```py
     modal = miru.Modal(...)